 - Purchasing office and dental supplies

-Certification and licensing requirements for dental assistants deviate by state, so consult with the North Dakota dental board for your state’s policies.
-Assistants working with X-ray machines more than likely will have to be licensed and certified.
-A large number of dental assistants who are either required or choose to become certified take the Certified Dental Assistant (CDA) examination provided by the Dental Assisting National Board (DANB).
+Licensing and certification requirements for dental assistants deviate by state, so check with the North Dakota dental board for your state’s policies.
+Assistants handling X-ray machines most likely will need to be licensed and certified.
+A large number of dental assistants who are either required or decide to become certified take the Certified Dental Assistant (CDA) exam offered by the Dental Assisting National Board (DANB).

 Dental Assistant Training Options